 Taking out car insurance for an older car model is significantly cheaper than car insurance for newer cars, due to the fact that older cars cost less for insurers to repair or replace.
 Here are the average annual premiums we have found in calculating this year’s car insurance star ratings.

-In every state, there is at least a $100 difference between cars bought pre-2008 and after 2014.
-So if you’re after cheap car insurance premiums, getting an older car might be a good place to start.
+In every state except Western Australia, there is at least a $50 difference between new cars and old cars, with a new car being one that is less than five years old.
+So if you’re after cheaper car insurance premiums, getting an older car might be a good place to start.

 Compare car insurance policies with Canstar